|CORPORATE GOVERNANCE OVERVIEW STATEMENT|

 PRINCIPLE B : EFFECTIVE AUDIT AND RISK MANAGEMENT

 The Board via the Nominating Committee had deliberated on the performance of the Audit Committee and each of its members as required by paragraph 15.20 of the Main Market Listing Requirements.
-At the recommendation from the Nominating Committee, the Board was satisfied that members of the Audit Committee are financially literate and were able to perform their duties according to the Audit Committee Terms Of Reference.
+At the recommendation from the Nominating Committee, the Board was satisfied that members of the Audit Committee were able to perform their duties according to the Audit Committee Terms Of Reference.

-II.
-Risk Management and Internal Controls Framework
+Risk Management & Sustainability and Internal Controls Framework

 The Board is of the view that the system of internal control appears to be working adequately.
 Based on the work done by the Internal Auditors, there were no material weaknesses in the system of internal control that may affect the integrity of our financial statements.

 The Statement of Risk Management and Internal Controls provide an overview on the state of risk management and internal control system within the Group.
 The details of the Risk Management and Internal Control are set out on page 25 to 28 of the Annual Report.

 PRINCIPLE C: INTERGRITY IN CORPORATE REPORTING AND MEANINGFUL RELATIONSHIP WITH STAKEHOLDER

-I. Communication with Stakeholders
+Communication with Stakeholders

 Announcements on important matters and financial results of the Company are promptly released to Bursa so that the investing public is provided with an overview of the performance and operations of the Company.
 The Company has established a website at http://www.master.net.my/ir_announcements.htm. where public announcements are also posted in addition to the mandatory requirements and postings at Bursa.